veraPDF/veraPDF-rest/README.md

-veraPDF-rest
+veraPDF Arlington
 =========================

-*Dropwizard based veraPDF REST Services*
+*Dropwizard based REST Service for veraPDF implementation of the PDF Arlington model*

 Introduction
 ------------

-This represents a development prototype, there's little in the way of exception handling and unit testing.
+The [PDF Arlington Model](https://github.com/pdf-association/arlington-pdf-model) covers the requirements of PDF object model as specified in ISO 32000-2:2020 (PDF 2.0, including [resolved errata](https://pdf-issues.pdfa.org/)) as well as _some_ (but not all!) aspects from earlier Adobe PDF references and various extensions (identified by the predicate `fn:Extension(...)`).

+veraPDF adds the support for this model by translating TSV files into its own validation profile based on [veraPDF formal grammar](https://docs.verapdf.org/validation/rules/) for validation rules.
+See the [veraPDF GitHub repository for Arlington](https://github.com/veraPDF/veraPDF-arlington-tools) for the implementation details.

-The services are capable of serving up XML or JSON dependent upon the content type requested.
+The image provides validation services that receive PDF in the request and are capable of serving up XML or JSON dependent upon the content type requested.

 ### Technologies
 The project's a Maven managed Java application, the application is based on